-If you don’t have a board-certified dermatologist, ask your doctor to refer you to one.
+If you don’t have a board certified dermatologist, ask your doctor to refer you to one.
 You can also use the American Academy of Dermatology’s searchable database to find a doctor near you.

-Talk to your dermatologist when:
+Talk with a dermatologist when:

-- OTC products or prescriptions aren’t working
+- OTC products or medications aren’t working.

-- your skin appears to be infected
+- Your skin appears to be infected.

-- acne is starting to scar your face or leave dark spots
+- Acne is starting to scar your face or leave dark spots.

-- acne is affecting your self-esteem or causing emotional distress
+- Acne is affecting your self-esteem or causing emotional distress.

 Some of the medications and procedures your dermatologist might use are: